FenixEdu/webapp/README.md

 ## Configuration files

-These following configuration files can be changed to suit your needs.
+The following configuration files can be changed to suit your needs.

 ### Database connection properties